-The site lends itself to a joint access with the sites on the North side of Leicester Road, perhaps via the suggested roundabout.
+The site lends itself to a joint access with sites A and B on the north side of Leicester Road, perhaps via the suggested roundabout or highway intervention.
 It is on a major bus route, and is well placed for safe cycling and walking routes to town.

-The site complies with the clustering concept supported in this Plan and, depending upon design, could accommodate up to 40 or more dwellings.
 Consultation with the community on the suitability of this site for housing development and inclusion in the Plan resulted in 70% of respondents supporting the proposal even though at that time up to 100 dwellings were envisaged.